1 dead, 7 injured, including police officer, in Miami-Dade County shooting - KESQ

 Doral police officers, who were working at the commercial establishment, responded to the scene, where they encountered the gunman and began exchanging gunfire, Zabaleta said.
 The gunman was killed, Neal told CNN.

-The shooting occurred at the Martini Bar, a nightclub in CityPlace Doral, according to CNN affiliate WPLG, who reported that officers were already patrolling the area as part of the late-night security detail.
+The shooting occurred at the Martini Bar, a nightclub in CityPlace Doral.

 “At the present time, what we do know is that two Doral Police officers did discharge their firearm,” Zabaleta added.